Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Never attempt your own gas repairs or allow any unqualified person to try to fix it for you.

-Money Saving Tip for Summer Storage of Gas Bayonet Heaters
+Money Saving Tip for Summer Storage of a Gas Bayonet Heater

-Use purpose made dust plugs or secure small plastic bags around the connectors to keep out dirt and insects, as they can clog the heater during the following season.
+Use purpose made dust plugs or secure small plastic bags around the gas bayonet connectors to keep out dirt and insects, as they can clog the gas bayonet heater during the following season.

 This could save you an expensive gas fitter repair bill!

-Enjoy the safe use of your gas heater by following these simple gas heater safety tips:
+Enjoy the safe use of your gas bayonet heater by following these simple gas bayonet heater safety tips:

-2. Fixed gas heaters and bayonets must be installed by licensed gas fitters in accordance with the local gas and electrical authority regulations.
+2. Fixed gas heaters and a gas bayonet must be installed by licensed gas fitters in accordance with the local gas and electrical authority regulations.

 Gas heaters should not be built in unless designed for that purpose.

-3. Choose a gas heater that is appropriately sized for the room.
+3. Choose a gas bayonet heater that is appropriately sized for the room.

 Please refer to manufacturer’s specifications prior to purchase or relocation of the heater.